List of Alex Rider characters: Max Grendel

 Max Grendel is a minor antagonist in the novel SCORPIA.
 He was an executive board member of SCORPIA who previously served as head chairman, having been a commander in the German secret police.
 He had an eye problem which causes his eyes to be permanently teary.
 He was the oldest member of the board at seventy-three.
 He also has two grandchildren named Hans and Rudi who were about the age of Alex Rider, and in his old age, it is said that he has grown sentimental.
 Not desiring that SCORPIA kill children the same ages as his grandchildren, he quits the organisation and Julia Rothman presents him with an executive briefcase as a retirement gift.
 However, once Grendel opens it, dozens of sand coloured scorpions (Parabuthus species) are released.
 His heart gave up before the neurotoxins killed him.

+Max Grendel is played by Kevin McNally in the series.
+Unlike his novel counterpart, Grendel actually meets Alex face to face and lures him to Julia Rothman and SCORPIA.
+Instead of dying from scorpion stings, Max is shot dead by Yassen after Yassen and Alex break into his home.

 Mr. Grin

 Mr. Grin (real name Sean Green) is a secondary antagonist in both the novel and film adaption of Stormbreaker.
 He is Herod Sayle's right-hand man and butler.
 Grin was formerly a circus performer, throwing knives into the air and catching them in his mouth.
 However, when Grin's mother came to see his act one day, he was distracted by her and his knives cut off most of his tongue, and left him with a Glasgow Smile.
 It was after this accident he changed his name to Grin.

 When it is discovered that Alex Rider is a spy, he is almost tortured by Grin.
 However, Alex confesses before he is able to.
 Later, when Sayle goes to London to execute his plan, Grin takes a cargo plane, presumably to help Sayle escape.
 Alex hijacks the plane, holding Grin at gunpoint, telling him to fly to London.

 As they arrive, Alex parachutes out of the plane.
 Grin then attempts to ram Alex, but he crashes after Alex triggers a smoke-bomb he left in the plane, which causes Grin to crash and die in the docklands.
 In the film and Graphic novel, Alex shoots him with his mind-controlling fountain pen dart, and Grin's fate is left ambiguous.

 Grin is played by Andy Serkis in the film.